dotnet/docs-maui/docs/fundamentals/attached-properties.md

 The process for creating an attached property is as follows:

-1. Create a `BindableProperty` instance with one of the `CreateAttached` method overloads.
+1. Create a <xref:Microsoft.Maui.Controls.BindableProperty> instance with one of the `CreateAttached` method overloads.
 1. Provide `static` `Get`*PropertyName* and `Set`*PropertyName* methods as accessors for the attached property.

 ### Create a property

 When creating an attached property for use on other types, the class where the property is created does not have to derive from <xref:Microsoft.Maui.Controls.BindableObject>.
 However, the *target* property for accessors should be of, or derive from, <xref:Microsoft.Maui.Controls.BindableObject>.

-An attached property can be created by declaring a `public static readonly` property of type `BindableProperty`.
+An attached property can be created by declaring a `public static readonly` property of type <xref:Microsoft.Maui.Controls.BindableProperty>.
 The bindable property should be set to the returned value of one of the `BindableProperty.CreateAttached` method overloads.
 The declaration should be within the body of the owning class, but outside of any member definitions.

 > [!IMPORTANT]
 > The naming convention for attached properties is that the attached property identifier must match the property name specified in the `CreateAttached` method, with "Property" appended to it.